 EMCORE also competes for research and development funds.
 In view of the high cost of development, EMCORE solicits research contracts that provide opportunities to enhance its core technology base or promote the commercialization of targeted products.
 EMCORE presently has ten contracts under the Small Business Innovative Research programs or similar government sponsored programs.
 From inception until December 31, 1999, government and other external research contracts have provided approximately \$15.3 million to support EMCORE's research and development efforts.
-EMCORE is also positioned to market technology and process development efforts.
+EMCORE is also positioned to market technology and process development expertise directly to customers who require it for their own product development efforts.